LawleyFall2017/230-fall2017/weekly_materials/week9/js5-events.md

 </html>
 ```

-Go ahead and try this code out - clicking the paragraph should cause its text to change.
+Copy and paste the above code into a new HTML document and load it in a browser.
+Clicking the paragraph should cause its text contents to change.

 ### A. Explanation
 1. In #1 above, we give the `onclick` event handler a *function expression* as its value.
 This function will be called once a click event has been triggered by the paragraph.